Publishing your dissertation

 4. The doctoral student applies for publication permission from the publication series’ editor.
 After receiving the publication permission, the student signs a publication contract with the editor-in-chief.

-5. The doctoral student requests an ISBN code for the dissertation from by using the web-form.
+5. The doctoral student or the editor (depending on the faculry) requests an ISBN code for the dissertation from by using the web-form.

 6. The doctoral student writes a content description for the dissertation together with the library, either by email or through a personal appointment with an informatician (further information from the library customer service points).